mesosphere/marathon/docs/docs/rest-api.md

 List all event subscriber callback URLs.

-NOTE: To activate this endpoint, you need to startup Marathon with `--event_subscriber http_callback`.
+NOTE: To activate this endpoint, you need to start Marathon with `--event_subscriber http_callback`.

 ##### Example